emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️
 1. Site does have a custom player. ✔️
 1. Site does not have watch parties. ❌

 ***
+## Beech
+### Score: 17/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Their server (on primary) has auto-switch built into all its servers. ✔️
+1. Site does have episode auto-next on non-embed (beech player.) ✔️
+1. UI is nice, feels modern, search shows results as you type. ✔️
+1. Site has watch lists + favorites, and they can be synced across devices. ✔️
+1. Site has sorting, but is otherwise lacking content discoverability. 🟡
+1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
+1. Site looks good + works well on mobile. ✔️
+1. Site does have a custom player (beech player). ✔️
+1. Has watch parties, but its just screen sharing plugin that doesn't work well. 🟡

+***
 ## uira.live